 As if adding shine wasn’t enough, there are seven shades of Color Reviving Hair Gloss that bring out different tones in your hair.
+Color reviving gloss is used to help refresh faded tones, reduce brassiness and add shine.
+Gloss is a semi-permanent hair color and can be used when coloring your hair or between coloring to bring your color back to life.
 We did a little experiment at Madison Reed this week by using four shades of hair gloss on one model to compare the results.

 The starting point levels on each section of hair vary because of a coloring technique called balayage.
 Balayage is a French word meaning “to sweep” or “to paint.”
 This makes for a more freehand application and results in different tones and levels throughout the hair.
 The hair is usually pulled out in sections and painted in a V with it being lighter on the outsides moving to the ends.

 If you have this look, our tests below will tell you how to use our semi-permanent gloss to correct or revive tone in those beautifully painted strands...